Under Desk Mini Bike Pedal Exerciser

 I started out with a floor cubic jr. Bicycle.

-Now go to fitness center every day to ride stationary bike that reclines.
-My surgeon said never ride one hunched over.
-Also, to keep away from hernias never pick up
+Now I go to the fitness center every day to ride a stationary bike that reclines.
+My surgeon said to never ride one hunched over.
+Also, to keep away from hernias, never pick up anything heavier than 10 pounds.

 Reply to IGGIE

-maybe you're right.
+Maybe you're right.
 But I'd rather try and fail than not try at all.